 Zorinah’s travel docuseries, Don't Be A Tourist, was nominated for best lifestyle show at the LA International Television Festival.
 Four episodes are available on Amazon Prime.

-Most recently, Zorinah has produced branded content for People TV.
+Zorinah has also produced branded content for People TV.

 In addition to her own projects, for over a decade, Juan has worked as a producer and script supervisor on many notable and award-winning films.
 Among her credits are Lynne Ramsay’s, “You Were Never Really Here," and Alan Yang's, "Tigertail."

 When she is not working on set, Zorinah spends her time writing and cooking at her home in beautiful Brooklyn, NY.